 Things probably won’t change overnight, but as the week goes on (if you stick to the plan), you’ll find that your 3 year old bedtime battles are a thing of the past.

-Favorite Bedtime Helpers (For 3 Year Old Bedtime Battles)
+Favorite Bedtime Book (For 3 Year Old Bedtime Battles)

 This book is full of short breathing exercises perfect for toddlers, preschoolers, and little kids.
 If your 3 year old gets worked up, wild, or tends to run around crazy at bedtime, this book is the perfect addition to your routine.